guesslin/effective_go/zh_tw/Introduction.md

 Introduction
 ------------

 Go is a new language.
+Go 是一種嶄新的語言。

 Although it borrows ideas from existing languages, it has unusual properties that make effective Go programs different in character from programs written in its relatives.
 A straightforward translation of a C++ or Java program into Go is unlikely to produce a